PaleovirologyLab/hi-fever/README.md

 If using Conda, activate the environment and run with `-profile conda`.
 If using Pixi, run the workflow through `pixi run ...`.
 For containerized execution, use `-profile apptainer`.

+On Linux, installing the project with Pixi also provides `apptainer` in the Pixi environment, so `pixi run ... -profile apptainer` is the expected containerized entrypoint.

+HI-FEVER does not force resume by default.
+To reuse cached work from a previous run, add Nextflow's `-resume` flag.

 Run the HI-FEVER workflow from the root hi-fever folder with the following command (replacing the email address):

 `nextflow main.nf --query_file_aa 20_per_fam_no_retro.fasta --ftp_file one_genome.ftp --email john.smith@email.com -profile conda`